 First, determine the number of participants you'd like to test with.
 Five participants should be sufficient to uncover the majority of usability issues.
 However, companies typically opt for 6-8 participants.

-Target the following data points with
+Target the following attributes:

 - Age: The participants age